Alaraw/Alaraw/README.md

 ### Hello, I'm Thomas! 👋

 I'm a System Administrator based in France with a passion for automation and DevOps.
-I specialize in managing both Linux and Windows infrastructures and enjoy using tools like **Ansible** and **Docker** to build robust, scalable environments.
+I specialize in managing Linux and infrastructures and enjoy using tools like **Ansible** and **Docker** to build robust, scalable environments.
 My current focus is on modern monitoring with the **Prometheus/Grafana** stack.

 ---